deluxghost/DelogX/DelogX/DESCRIPTION.rst

-DelogX is a lite, tiny, micro and dynamic Markdown based blog framework, written in Python and powered by Flask.
+DelogX is a lite, tiny, micro and dynamic Markdown based blogging platform, written in Python and powered by Flask.

 Features
 --------